creative-connections/Bodylight-docs/tutorial/basic2exportom.md

   * Version: `2.0`
   * Type: `Co-Simulation`
   * Move FMU: `/vagrant_data` or any other existing directory
+  * Solver for Co-Simulation: `Explicit Euler` ^[OpenModelica can export FMU in Co-simulation with "explicit Euler" solver or "CVODE" solver since OM version 1.16.
+    Use "explicit Euler" solver for further use in Bodylight.js-FMU-Compiler.
+"CVODE" solver is not yet supported by the compiler tool, as it needs additional manual steps to do.]
   * Model Description Filter: `internal`
   * Include Source Code: checked <input type="checkbox" checked disabled/>